 Tap the ends of the rails to achieve proper alignment and remove any epoxy that prevents the legs from coming together.

 Repeat procedure until final section is reached.

 Install final section by lifting previous section slightly until the sections can be interlocked.

-Ensure that all sections are level along and across the joint and that the joint faces align with the faces of the FP legs.
+Ensure that all sections are level from side to side and along and the joint.